akira-kurogane/mongodb-guide/content/guide_intro/_index.md

 Mostly everyone who has used one of the 'NoSQL' databases which came into popularity post-2010, of which MongoDB is the most popular, already appreciate this.
 But for those of you still using relational databases the key points are

 - Reduced lines of code
-- You don't need to perform a full mental switch between the paradigm of your application's logic and the paradigm of the server-side data storage mechanism when you're programming a part that writes to or reads from the database.
+- You don't need to perform a full mental switch between the paradigm of your application's data structure v.s. the server-side data storage mechanism.
 You are a <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3900881/">glucose-powered computer</a> and context change is expensive.
 Only so much glucose can be converted by your neurons into thought-sparks a day, so save your sparks for things that are more valuable to you.

 Want to do things quicker by using more developers / tools?
 For example your Web front-end has been created in language _X_, but the data scientists that will mine gold from the big data need to use language _Y_?
 MongoDB has got you covered - C, C++, C#, Erlang, Go, Java, Node.js, Perl, PHP, Python, Ruby and Scala are supported.

 The simplicity of the client API will also reduce the _technical debt_ of your codebase significantly.
-To the original developer this may seem important, but for the development department that owns the technology it is more important than the speed of new feature development.
+To the original developer this may seem unimportant, but for the development department that owns the technology it is more important than the speed of new feature development.

 ### Write faster, read faster